 Now, press that little flashing DOUBLE ARROW button.

 Practice loading and unloading your machine until you’re comfortable with it.

-Grab these easy to use Cricut Design Space cheat sheets so you can start designing your craft projects!!
+Grab these easy to use Cricut Design Space cheat sheets so you can start designing your own craft projects!!